 - Turn the mixer up and whip the mixture until soft and fluffy.

 - If the icing begins to soften too much for spreading or piping, add it to the fridge for a few minutes to harden up a bit.

 Tips for making the toasted coconut

-The toasted coconut in this recipe is completely optional.
-But I really like the look of the coconut cake with the toasted coconut up the sides.
+The toasted coconut in this recipe is completely optional, but I really like the look of the coconut cake with the toasted coconut up the sides.

-To make the coconut flakes takes a bit of patience.
+Making the coconut flakes takes a bit of patience.

 You can lightly toast, or completely toast like I did.
 To get your coconut flakes toasted perfectly, you need to watch the coconut in the oven like a hawk, and stir it often to ensure it evenly browns and does not over brown.
 Trust me, it’s a fine line.